-The Fund's Adviser has contractually agreed to waive a portion or all of its management fees and/or reimburse the Fund for its expenses to ensure that total annual operating expenses (excluding acquired fund fees and expenses, interest, taxes, brokerage commissions and extraordinary expenses) do not exceed 1.25% of the average daily net assets.
+The Fund's Adviser has contractually agreed to waive a portion or all of its management fees and/or reimburse the Fund for its expenses to ensure that total annual operating expenses (does not include any front-end or contingent deferred loads, taxes, leverage/borrowing interest, interest expense, dividends paid on short sales, brokerage commissions, acquired fund fees and expenses, expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation) do not exceed 1.25% of the average daily net assets.
 Fees waived and expenses reimbursed by the Adviser may be recouped by the Adviser for a period of thirty-six months following the month during which such waiver or reimbursement was made if such recoupment can be achieved without exceeding the expense limit in effect at the time the expense reimbursement occurred and at the time of recoupment.
 The Operating Expenses Limitation Agreement is indefinite in term but cannot be terminated within a year after the effective date of the Fund's prospectus.
 After that date, the agreement may be terminated at any time upon 60 days' written notice by the Trust's Board or the Adviser, with the consent of the Board.
-Total fee recoupment in the fiscal year ended September 30, 2021, was \$1,873, which represented fee waivers occurring during the current fiscal year.
-As of September 30, 2021, the Fund has \$3,601 in previously waived fees or reimbursed expenses subject to potential recovery by August 31, 2024.
+Total fee recoupment in the fiscal year ended September 30, 2022, was \$9,195, of which \$5,594 represented fee waivers occurring during the current fiscal year and \$3,601 represented fee waivers occurring during the previous fiscal year.
+As of September 30, 2022, the Fund has \$36,429 in previously waived fees or reimbursed expenses subject to potential recovery by September 30, 2025.

 U.S. Bancorp Fund Services, LLC (the "Administrator"), doing business as U.S. Bank Global Fund Services, acts as the Fund's Administrator, Transfer Agent, and Fund Accountant.
 U.S. Bank N.A. (the "Custodian") serves as the custodian to the Fund.
 The Custodian is an affiliate of the Administrator.
 The Administrator performs various administrative and accounting services for the Fund.
 The Administrator prepares various federal and state regulatory filings, reports and returns for the Fund; prepares reports and materials to be supplied to the Trustees; monitors the activities of the Custodian; coordinates the payment of the Fund's expenses and reviews the Fund's expense accruals.
 The officers of the Trust, including the Chief Compliance Officer, are employees of the Administrator.
 As compensation for its services, the Administrator is entitled to a monthly fee at an annual rate based upon the average daily net assets of the Fund, subject to annual minimums.
-Fees paid by the Fund for administration and accounting, transfer agency, custody and compliance services for the year ended September 30, 2021, are disclosed in the Statement of Operations.
+Fees paid by the Fund for administration and accounting, transfer agency, custody and compliance services for the year ended September 30, 2022, are disclosed in the Statement of Operations.